ppy/osu-wiki/news/2023/2023-03-24-journey-into-a-beatmap-world-art-contest.md

 - **Do not leave the dotted osu! cookie template visible in your submission.** The osu! cookie template is not featured in any known beatmaps and it should also not be featured in your works.
 That's just how the cookie crumbles.
 - **Treat copyrighted characters from other intellectual properties with respect, and use them sparingly in your work.** Remember that every character, mascots included, are someone else's treasured creation, so please wield them with the same love and adoration you'd give your own OCs and work.
 Egregious or otherwise excessive use of other copyrighted characters (to the point where they're very much the main focus over our mascots) may disqualify your entry.

-Once you've nestled all that into your noggin, head on over to the [Mascot in a Beatmap Art Contest listing](https://osu.ppy.sh/community/contests/175) to submit your entry!
+Once you've nestled all that into your noggin, head on over to the [Journey into a Beatmap World Art Contest listing](https://osu.ppy.sh/community/contests/175) to submit your entry!

 Until then, the rest of us are just going to have to wait to behold the forthcoming majesty.